Rajoshi11/EfficientAI_FinalProject/README.md

-## Federated Explainable AI for Privacy-Preserving and Efficient Credit Risk Scoring
+# Federated Explainable AI for Privacy-Preserving and Efficient Credit Risk Scoring

+---

 ## Summary

-This project develops a **Federated Learning (FL)** pipeline with **Explainable AI (XAI)** enhancements for **credit risk scoring** — a critical use case in financial services.
-The system simulates multiple institutions (e.g., banks) collaboratively training machine learning models **without sharing sensitive customer data**, thus preserving privacy while enabling global learning.
+This project develops a **Federated Learning (FL)** pipeline augmented with **Explainable AI (XAI)** for **credit risk scoring** — a key real-world problem in the financial industry.
+The idea is to collaboratively train machine learning models **without sharing raw data**, thereby preserving privacy while enabling shared intelligence among simulated financial institutions (clients).

-We implement the project in two distinct phases:
+We explored this via two phases:

-1. A **WebSocket-based simulated distributed setup** to validate communication and aggregation strategies.
+1. **WebSocket-based distributed simulation** to test the communication logic, convergence, and centralized explainability.
-2. A **true federated setup using Flower**, extended with **SHAP (SHapley Additive exPlanations)** for global interpretability of model decisions.
+2. **Federated Learning with Flower** and **SHAP-based explainability**, simulating decentralized learning and privacy-preserving interpretation across clients.

 ---

 ## Objectives

-- Enable **privacy-preserving** credit risk prediction using FL.
+- Develop an **interpretable federated learning system** for credit risk classification.
-- Ensure **interpretability** through SHAP-based XAI methods.
+- Enable **privacy-preserving insights** via SHAP without leaking raw data or labels.
+- Evaluate performance trade-offs in **3-client vs. 5-client** setups.
-- Demonstrate **model efficiency** on decentralized systems.
+- Quantify the **impact of federated pruning** and **model compression** on explainability.
-- Analyze trade-offs between **communication cost** and **explanation fidelity**.

 ---

 ## Research Questions

+- How effective are SHAP explanations in a decentralized federated setup?
-- How can SHAP be integrated into an FL setup without compromising privacy or interpretability?
+- Can local SHAP values be aggregated without compromising privacy or fidelity?
-- Can lightweight MLP models trained locally retain meaningful SHAP-based explanations?
-- What impact do efficiency techniques (e.g., pruning, quantization) have on SHAP value distributions?
-- How does global aggregation of local SHAP explanations compare to centralized XAI?
-- Can consistent, high-fidelity explanations be produced from heterogeneous, non-IID client datasets?
+- How does the accuracy/interpretability vary across 3-client and 5-client non-IID splits?
+- What role does model compression (e.g., pruning) play in interpretability?

 ---